Art Deco Save The Date Cards

 As we can see, it works great with gold or gold and black.
 Even if our wedding theme is different, such cards could still be used as save the dates thanks to their glamour and elegance.

-These two save the dates could be, for instance, used together with beach or country wedding themes, thanks to leading yellowish and brownish tones.
-Next pair is completely different story.
-With red in first and blue in second case they don't fit in Great Gatsby style, but this is still Art Deco, which was, among other influences, inspired with Cubism and Fauvism.
+Some Save the dates could be, for instance, used together with beach or country wedding themes, thanks to leading yellowish and brownish tones.
+And some are completely different story.
+With red in first and blue they don't fit in Great Gatsby style, but this is still Art Deco, which was, among other influences, inspired with Cubism and Fauvism.
 Strong colors used in cards can nicely complement other themes.

 We hope you enjoyed in our selection of best Art Deco inspired save the date cards, which can be all tailored to your wishes.
 If you are looking for something even more fashionable, Art Deco save the date magnets could be another possibility.